-- A positive value system towards all children and members of staff. - Adopt positive behaviour and use of language towards each child and member of staff. - An accepting and respectful attitude towards each child and member of staff. - An understanding of the way in which someone's individual needs can impact upon their behaviour.
-Being tolerant and showing that rules may be different slightly for different people.
+- A positive value system towards all children and members of staff. - Adopt positive behaviour and use of language towards each child and member of staff. - An accepting and respectful attitude towards each child and member of staff.

 Recording and Evaluating